-FINANCIAL AID
+FINANCIAL SUPPORT

-The Office of Student Financial Services is available to support your family throughout your time at Hopkins.
+The Office of Student Financial Support is available to work with you and your family throughout your time at Hopkins.
 Contact their office with any questions regarding financial aid awards, options for covering college costs, and renewing your financial aid for future years.
-If a change in financial circumstances is ever impacting your ability to cover educational costs, be sure to contact the Office of Student Financial Services as soon as possible to discuss next steps.
-Visit their website at https://finaid.jhu.edu to learn more about types of financial aid, policies and procedures, and find answers to common questions.
+If a change in financial circumstances is ever impacting your ability to cover educational costs, be sure to contact the Office of Student Financial Support as soon as possible to discuss next steps.
+Visit their website at https://sfs.jhu.edu/ to learn more about types of financial aid, policies and procedures, and find answers to common questions.